xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.2.1.4 Actual Parameters
-Actual parameters can be immediate or other values not strictly typed to match the typed parameters defined on the function (or operation, etc).
+Actual parameters can be immediate or other values not strictly typed to match the typed parameters defined on the function (or operation, etc.).
 The type of the actual parameter value is known, and the type expected as parameter to the invocation is also known.
-When the type of the actual parameter is not the same as the type expected on the signature of the invocable activity, range checking needs to be employed.
+When the type of the actual parameter is not the same as the type expected on the signature of the callable activity, range checking needs to be employed.

 5.2.2 Enumeration User Data Type Support
 Presently, MC-3020 does not support Enumerations as the base for User Data